top of page

 9. No cement reinforcement allowed anywhere on the vehicle.

-10. Hard tops may have 2 side window bars acting as pillars 1 per side.
-Must be bolted.
+10. Hard tops may have 2 side window bars acting as pillars; 1 per side.
+(Bolted or welded).

-11. Driver’s door MUST be white.
+11. The driver's door must be white.
 The rest of the car must be a contrasting color.
 No, all white cars are allowed.
-NOTE: Numbers must be in contrasting colors and must be on BOTH the drivers and passenger FRONT doors, at least 18” high and 2” wide.
-Painted on the roof is optional.
+Numbers must be on BOTH the drivers and passenger FRONT doors.

 12. Roof signs are allowed but must be secured.